This is the multi-page printable view of this section. Click here to print.

 Managing Dockerfile Templates

-1. App Template page, click the item you want to modify.
-Move to the App Template Details page.
+1. On the App.
+Template page, click the item you want to edit.
+You will be taken to the App.
+Template Details page.

-2. App Template Details page, click the Dockerfile Template tab.
+2. On the App.
+Template Details page, click the Dockerfile Template tab.

-4. Dockerfile Template tab, enter the contents and click the Save button.
+4. After entering the content in the Dockerfile Template tab, click the Save button.

-Authentication Information SettingRegister authentication information for the image used in the FROM clause of the multi-stage build.
+Authentication SettingsRegister the authentication information for the image to be used in the FROM clause of a multi-stage build.

-AddAdd an image used in the FROM clause of the multi-stage build.
+AddAdd the image to be used in the FROM clause of the multi-stage build.

-Multi-stage DockerfileConfigure the multi-stage build based on the registered information.
+Multi-stage DockerfileConfigure the Multi-stage based on the credentials and additional items you registered.

-You can also manage the Dockerfile without registering it through Dockerfile in the source code.
+You can manage it within the source code via Dockerfile without registering a Dockerfile template.

-• If you use the Dockerfile file included in the source code, the Dockerfile Type item in the Basic Information content of the App Template must be set to Code Repository File.
+• When using a Dockerfile file included in the source code, the Basic Information section of the App template must have the Dockerfile Type field set to File in Code Repository.

-The FROM clause is automatically set to the image path registered in Managing Supported Images.
+The FROM clause is automatically set to the image path registered in 지원 이미지 관리하기.

 Note